huggingface/hub-docs/docs/api-inference/parameters.md

 ### Caching

 There is a cache layer on the inference API to speed up requests when the inputs are exactly the same.
-For many models, such as classifiers and embedding models, results are deterministic meaning you can safely use the cached results.
-However, if you use a nondeterministic model, you might want to disable the cache mechanism resulting in a real new query.
+Many models, such as classifiers and embedding models, can use those results as is if they are deterministic, meaning the results will be the same.
+Howevr, if you use a nondeterministic model, you can disable the cache mechanism from being used, resulting in a real new query.

 To do this, you can add `x-use-cache:false` to the request headers.
 For example